Top Things To See and Do in Hua Hin, Thailand

 Hua Hin Railway Station

-Maruekathaiyawan Palace is a summer palace which was built in the early 1920s.
-This is another example of the typical hybrid architectural style of Thailand.
-It uses of verandas, latticework and high ceilings which allow the sea breeze to enter the building and keep it cool.
-The whole palace uses 1,000 teak wood pillars for mechanical support and to avoid seawater intrusion.
-The palace is also called ‘The Palace of Love and Hope’, which symbolizes the hope that the king and his wife can live with hope and love.
+Mrigadayavan Palace is a summer palace that was built in the early 1920s.
+Here, you’ll find verandas, intricate latticework and high ceilings that allow the sea breeze to enter the building and keep it cool.
+The palace is constructed out of 1,000 teak wood pillars, which provide mechanical support and prevent seawater intrusion.
+It’s also called the Palace of Love and Hope.

 Wat Huay Mongkol